-32 3.5 Development of Recommendations
+3.5 Development of Recommendations

-33 Because this type of large-scale sediment augmentation project is unique and includes numerous associated with the Project.
-Recognizing the areas of uncertainty and the Program's adaptive alternatives and discusses the conclusions and recommendations for the Project.
+- 33 Because this type of large-scale sediment augmentation project is unique and includes numerous - variables, the Project includes major areas of uncertainty.
+Section 13 describes the uncertainties - associated with the Project.
+Recognizing the areas of uncertainty and the Program's adaptive - 36 management process, Section 14 identifies the preferred alternative based on the evaluation of the - 37 alternatives and discusses the conclusions and recommendations for the Project.